Officer Faculty Opportunities

 Rotational Officer Faculty

 The United States Naval Academy has opportunities for Navy and Marine Corps officers to serve as officer-instructors for tours of up to three years.
-Officers qualifying for duty in the divisions of Mathematics and Science, Engineering and Weapons, or Humanities and Social Science will have at least a master’s degree in a discipline appropriate to a subject they are teaching.
+Officers qualifying for duty in the Schools of Mathematics and Science, Engineering and Weapons, or Humanities and Social Science will have at least a master’s degree in a discipline appropriate to a subject they are teaching.
 Departments in which officers are sought include the following:

-Division of Engineering and Weapons
+School of Engineering and Weapons

 - Aerospace Engineering